 There are two aspects of landscaping to improve your yard.
 Grass and plants are one.
 Things like patios, walkways, stone borders, boulders, concrete and even gravel or metal are hardscape.
-Common hardscape materials are rocks, concrete pavers, gravel, boulders, stone and concrete.
+Common hardscape materials in Charlotte, NC are rocks, concrete pavers, gravel, boulders, stone and concrete.
 Hardscape installation generally requires at least some level of construction to be done correctly.
-This article will take a broad look at landscaping with hardscape and show you some examples of what can be done.
+Whether you want to add some hardscape in the backyard, along the side of the house, or in the front yard, here is some information about adding hardscapes to your yard and what type of projects that might include.

 How much does hardscaping cost and is it a good investment?

-It is pretty hard to put a cost on hardscaping, as there are so many elements that can be considered hardscape.
+Hardscaping costs are pretty hard to estimate without specifics as there are so many elements that can be considered hardscape.
 A fire pit will generally cost more than adding some stepping stones, but less than a patio.
 But even with each of these elements, the exact materials will impact the costs.
 If you choose natural stone for your patio, it will cost more than a concrete paver patio.
 Even when choosing paver patios, you can go with cheaper and less expensive types of pavers.
 In general, hardscape requires more material costs than adding trees, bushes, flowers or mulch.
 However, hardscaping also provides lasting value and utility that is different than plants.

 Here are a few things that might impact the cost of your hardscape landscaping.